 In February 1986, more than 30 years ago, I got my first computer.
-This was a time when I didn't understand machine code or the hexademical numeral system, but that sparked off my lifelong interest in computers, and in particular the art of programming.
+This was a time when I didn't understand machine code or the hexadecimal numeral system, but that sparked my lifelong interest in computers – particularly in the art of programming.

-Since then I've been coding .NET applications for a living, with all tech that entails.
-I'm an eager-to-learn person, with a long work experience of applications with gamification mechanisms.
+Since then I've been coding .NET applications for a living, with all the tech that entails.
+I'm a person that’s always eager to learn new things, with a long work experience of applications with gamification mechanisms.
 Gamification is about implementing game principles in non-game contexts, such as traditional office applications.

 My mind keeps a roadmap of topics to learn and I am always active with personal programming projects.
-At my spare time I'm passionately interested in coding 8 bit assembly, a low-level language with close relationship to the machine code instructions, for the Commodore 64 demoscene.
+In my spare time, I'm passionate about coding 8-bit assembly; a low-level language with a close relationship to the machine code instructions for the Commodore 64 demoscene.
 The demoscene is about showing off your programming, graphical and musical skills by creating audio-visual presentations.
-Every now and then I attend demoparties, non-stop social events with competitions and knowledge sharing, not unlike the atmosphere at tretton37!
+Every now and then I attend demoparties; non-stop social events with competitions and knowledge sharing - not unlike the atmosphere at tretton37!

-When I'm not coding or thinking about code, I enjoy some fine woodworking, mainly building garden furniture for the pleasure of my beautiful wife.
+When I'm not coding or thinking about code, I enjoy some fine woodworking which mainly involves building garden furniture for the pleasure of my beautiful wife.